rohansen856/go-chat-with-db/README.md

 # nlp-to-sql

-A backend application that converts NLP to SQL queries.
+A backend application that enables conversational database interactions, leveraging Retrieval-Augmented Generation (RAG) to generate context-aware, tailored responses.
+It converts NLP to SQL queries.
 It takes a textual request and returns a textual response based on the queried data.

 #